-- Lead candidate for addressing MCT8 deficiency which affects ~1:70,000 males, a condition with high unmet medical need and no available treatment - Obtained Orphan drug designation in the EU and US 2017 and 2019, respectively.
-US Rare Paediatric Disease Designation received in Nov 2020, eligible for Priority Review Voucher.
-Fast track designation granted by FDA in Oct 2021 - Triac I trial (Phase IIb) completed with significant and clinically relevant effects on T3 levels and the manifestations of chronic thyrotoxicosis - Real-world data published in Oct 2021 confirms long-term efficacy and safety of Emcitate[®] in MCT8 deficiency patients - Intend to submit MAA to EMA based on existing clinical data - Target NDA submission in mid 2023 based on treatment effect on T3 levels and the manifestations of chronic thyrotoxicosis in MCT8deficiency.
-A placebo-controlled study in 16 treated patients will be conducted to verify the results on T3. - Triac II trial to establish the effects of early intervention on the neurocognitive development aspects of the disease, previously seen in the Triac Trial I. Results are expected in Q1 2024 - More than 130 patients are being treated with Emcitate on a named patient basis, following individual regulatory approval from the national regulatory agency.
+- Lead candidate for addressing MCT8 deficiency which affects ~1:70,000 males, a condition with high unmet medical need and no available treatment.
+No competing sponsored products in clinical development - Obtained Orphan drug designation in the EU and US 2017 and 2019, respectively.
+US Rare Pediatric Disease Designation received in Nov 2020, eligible for Priority Review Voucher.
+Fast track designation granted by FDA in Oct 2021 - Triac Trial I (Phase IIb) completed with significant and clinically relevant effects on T3 levels and the manifestations of chronic thyrotoxicosis - Real-world data published in Oct 2021 confirms long-term efficacy and safety of Emcitate[®] in MCT8 deficiency patients - Intend to submit MAA to EMA based on existing clinical data in H1 2023 - Intend to NDA submission in mid 2023 based on treatment effect on T3 levels and the manifestations of chronic thyrotoxicosis in MCT8deficiency.
+A placebo-controlled study in 16 treated patients will be conducted to verify the results on T3 - Triac Trial II fully recruited; to establish the effects of early intervention on neurocognitive development, previously seen in the Triac Trial I. Results are expected in Q1 2024 - More than 140 patients are being treated with Emcitate on a named patient basis, following individual regulatory approvals from the national regulatory agencies